Electric Skateboards in Estonia

 Pedestrian crossings: you must get off your skateboard to cross.

-📋 What about e-skates?
+📋 What About E-Skates?

 ❌ Not mentioned in the law → no clear status.

-Authorities can:
+Authorities may:

-tolerate them on cycle paths or pavements,
+tolerate them on bike lanes or sidewalks,

-or consider them unauthorised on public roads.
+or consider them unauthorized on public roads.

-It all depends on local interpretation.
+Everything therefore depends on local interpretation.

 📋 📌 Rider Tips

-Avoid crowded pavements.
+Avoid crowded sidewalks.

 Third-party liability insurance is recommended.